Wrelks-Quantum/wrelks.github.io/_posts/2021-2-2-minecraft-challenge-plugins.markdown

 Another plugin to further stretch your skill.
 Fast Mobs adds a various number of new changes

-* Every mob is given speed **five**, making every mob in the game, faster than the player
+* Every mob is given speed **five**, making every mob in the game faster than the player
     * Mobs are also given addition damage buffs
 * Zombies have a **100%** chance to spawn with an Iron Chestplate and Iron Sword
     * Zombies have a **100%** chance to drop their Iron Chestplates